christidis/microservices-demo/README.md

 #### Notes

 `kubectl` subcommands `logs`, `describe` & `events -w` may come handy for this task.
-In addition, reviewing the template files for these `Deployments` will help you to identify the error.
+In addition, reviewing the template files for these `Deployments` objects in Kubernetes may help you to identify the issues.

 ## TASK 4: Horizontal Pod Autoscaler (Optional task)

 * Under [autoscaling folder](./deploy/kubernetes/autoscaling/) there are sample configurations for enabling Horizontal Pod Autoscaler.
-You may pick up any configuration you want, for any service you like and integrate it to the chart or deploy it to the cluster (using kubectl apply).
+You may pick up any configuration, for any service and integrate it to the chart or deploy it to the K8s cluster (using `kubectl apply -f`).
 This is an optional task.

 ## TASK 5: Pull Request

-Please make sure you commit your changes to your forked repository and open a Pull Request to this repository.
+Once you have identified the issues, please make sure you commit your changes to your forked repository and open a Pull Request to this repository.

 ## Cleanup

-**When done please do *not* remove the applications in order to be able to review your work.**
+**When done please do *not* remove the services in order to be able to review your progress.**

 If, for any reason, you need to cleanup your work (eg in case of a mistake)
 ```